StefHill/HillsHealth/README.md

 ## Goals

-Goals are defined in two perspectives; firstly, the immediate goals of this work; secondly, the goal that is enabled on a succesful outcome of this work.
+Goals are defined in two perspectives; firstly, the immediate goals of this work; secondly, the goal that is enabled on a successful outcome of this work.

 ### Goals for this Work